Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 Nikos Hadjikyriakos-Ghika, “Wild Garden”, 1959.
 Oil on canvas, 113 x 144 cm Benaki Museum / Ghika Gallery, ΠΧΓ57

 The cover of the first edition of “Mani” by John Craxton.
-Benaki Museum ©John Craxton Estate
+Benaki Museum © Estate of John Craxton all rights reserved, DACS 2026.

 Dedication by Paddy to Joan in a copy of his book, Kardamyli 1958.
-Benaki Museum / Donation by Patrick & Joan Leigh Fermor
+Benaki Museum / Donated by Patrick and Joan Leigh Fermor

 Drawing by Paddy in a letter to Joan (in 1962), mapping the plot where the house was going to be built.
-Benaki Museum / Donation by Patrick & Joan Leigh Fermor
+Benaki Museum / Donated by Patrick and Joan Leigh Fermor

 The blessing ceremony at the start of the construction works of the house in Kardamyli, 1964.
 Benaki Museum / Donated by Olivia Stewart

 Patrick Leigh Fermor next to the tent, Kardamyli 1964.
-Photograph: Joan Leigh Fermor Benaki Museum / Donated by Olivia Stewart ©Joan Leigh Fermor Estate
+Photograph by Joan Leigh Fermor Benaki Museum / Donated by Olivia Stewart ©Joan Leigh Fermor Estate

 Nikos Hadjikyriakos-Ghika, “Tents in Kardamyli”, 1965 Brown ink on paper, 24.6 x 32.5 cm Benaki Museum / Ghika Gallery, ΠΧΓ5075

-Patrick Leigh Fermor on the roof of the house during its construction.
-Photograph: Joan Leigh Fermor From Olivia Stewart’s archive ©Joan Leigh Fermor Estate
+Patrick Leigh Fermor on the roof of the house during construction.
+Photograph by Joan Leigh Fermor From Olivia Stewart’s archive ©Joan Leigh Fermor Estate

-Τhe house in Kardamyli during its construction.
-Photograph: Joan Leigh Fermor From Olivia Stewart’s archive ©Joan Leigh Fermor Estate
+Τhe house in Kardamyli during construction.
+Photograph by Joan Leigh Fermor.
+From Olivia Stewart’s archive ©Joan Leigh Fermor Estate

-Patrick Leigh Fermor with the builders during the construction of the house.
-Photograph: Joan Leigh Fermor From Olivia Stewart’s archive ©Joan Leigh Fermor Estate
+Patrick Leigh Fermor with the workmen during the construction of the house.
+Photograph by Joan Leigh Fermor From Olivia Stewart’s archive ©Joan Leigh Fermor Estate

 Leigh Fermor’s sketch for the shutters at the Kardamyli house, 1965.
 After: A. Sisman (ed.), “More Dashing: Further Letters of Patrick Leigh Fermor” (London: Bloomsbury Publishing 2019) 212.